Why 510 Thread Batteries Remain the Standard

 Battery Not Firing

-- Clean 510 connection on both battery and cartridge
+- Clean the 510 connection on both battery and cartridge

-- Try a different cartridge to isolate the issue
+- Try a different cartridge to see if the battery is the issue

 LED Blink Patterns Explained